Table of contents

 How do you conduct your police duties at 1.5 metres distance?

 In the emergency decree, we as police, together with other vital professions, are exempt from the regulations.
 It is impossible for us to do our jobs staying 1.5 metres away from each other.
 But we are doing our best to maintain this distance anyway.
-This means we will be more inclined to travel by motorcycle or by bike, and we will use a police van rather than a car.
-This means we can keep more distance.
+This means we will be wearing face masks if we can not chose for solo ways of transportation.
 We’re doing our utmost to prevent being infected with the virus and to limit its spread.

 Other questions and answers